dstackai/dstack/docs/docs/concepts/services.md

     -X POST \
     -d '{"inputs":"&lt;s&gt;[INST] What is your favourite condiment?[/INST]"}' \
     -H 'Content-Type: application/json' \
-    -H 'Authentication: "Bearer &lt;dstack token&gt;"'
+    -H 'Authorization: "Bearer &lt;dstack token&gt;"'
 ```

 </div>

-Authentication can be disabled by setting `auth` to `false` in the service configuration file.
+Authorization can be disabled by setting `auth` to `false` in the service configuration file.

 #### OpenAI interface